 Over the years I have read and heard about so many frankly scary methods of cutting the groove in the frame of the landing net, that I decided to share with other net builders the same style of custom router bit that I use.

 Originally I had the wing cutters custom made by a local firm serving the furniture industry here in Grand Rapids.
 When I tried to re-ordered the firm had been sold to a large national firm and they were no longer interested in this small volume work.
 Luckily I have a fishing friend in the auto supply industry and I was able to find a Korean manufacturer who was able to supply a wing cutter of similar quality.
-Both wing cutters are made in Korea.
-The arbor and bearings are made in China.
+Both the HSS and Carbide wing cutters are made in Korea.
+The arbor is made in the USA.
+The ball bearing are made in China.

-The High Speed Steel Wing Cutter is $45, this cutter has only a small amount of set to the teeth, this may cause burning with a heavy cut or in some woods.
-First I find if there is pitch/resin/crud on the bit it will burn.
+The High Speed Steel (HSS) Wing Cutter is $50, this cutter has essentially no set to the cutting teeth, this may cause burning with a heavy cut or in some woods.
+First I find if there is pitch/resin/crud on the bit, it will burn.
 Clean it with something like Simple green or Zep.
 You can also decrease the burn by adjusting the feed rate or router speed.

-I have had 2 customers report bearing problems, these are a standard bearing and there isn't a way I can test them to avoid failure.
+I have had a few (2) customers report bearing problems, these are an inexpensive bearing and there isn't a way I can test them to avoid failure.
 I haven't seen the problem in my shop.
-I don't tend to push very hard into the bit and my router has a maximum speed of 21,000 rpm.
-If a bearing is starting to make noise or burn, stop, it shouldn't.
+I find you need only mild pressure against the guide bearings.
+I run my router at a speed of about 21,000 rpm.
+If a bearing is starting to make noise or burn, stop; it shouldn't.
 A replacement bearing should be about $5 or less.